 Author Talk: Building the Writing Journey

 Becoming an author involves a journey much like ones that a fictional character would take.
 Like their characters, a writer needs courage, perseverance, and inspiration to make it to the goal.
 In this talk, I’ll describe my own writing journey to The Mad Wolf’s Daughter: where my ideas came from, how and where I did my research, and the all-important and frequently inspiring process of revision.
 This presentation includes Make a Premise, an activity in which I lead students to build a story premise of their own—and then revise it to see in real time how a story can evolve.

 Audience: third to eighth grade; classroom, grade, or assembly

 Free Virtual Visits

-As always, if you’re reading one of my books aloud to your class, I’ll read the next chapter as my excerpt—or let your class pick the excerpt.
+As always, if you’re reading one of my books to your class, I’ll read the next chapter or let your class pick its favorite.

 Audience: third to eighth grade, classroom, small group, or small assembly